-Public feedback was sought from 30 April to 02 August 2018 on the Kamay Botany Bay National Park Kurnell: Draft Master Plan and the Kamay Botany Bay National Park Draft Plan of Managment as part of the Kamay 2020 Project – a joint NSW and Commonwealth Governments project to commemorate the 250th anniversary of the meeting of two cultures at Kurnell.
-The Kamay 2020 Project also includes the design and construction of a commemorative installation to tell the stories of this first meeting.
+Public feedback was sought from 30 April to 02 August 2018 on the Kamay Botany Bay National Park Kurnell: Draft Master Plan and the Kamay Botany Bay National Park Draft Plan of Management as part of the Kamay 2020 Project.
+The Master Plan has now been finalised and the Plan of Management adopted.

 What's happening at Kurnell?The 250th anniversary of the first contact between Aboriginal Australians and the crew of the Endeavour provides a unique opportunity to take a fresh look at this nationally significant place as one that respects and interprets many layers of history.

 The recommended actions from the endorsed Master Plan will be implemented in stages.
 Stage 1 delivery will commence in 2020 and includes:

 - Installation of three new public art sculptures by Aboriginal artists.
 Two sculptures will be created by Theresa Ardler and Julie Squires with ThinkOTS, and one will be created by Alison Page and Nik Lachacjzak with UAP Australia.
 These designs were selected by the Kamay 2020 Project Board through an open tender process.
 The Board considered input from a public consultation period in October and November 2019 in its decision making process.
 The selected sculptures which will be installed are- 'the Whales and the Canoes', and 'Eyes of the Land and the Sea', also known informally as 'The Ribs'.
 These sculptures were selected to promote understanding and reflection on the different perspectives that people have of the events of 1770.